ginnfx/GBAplus/README.md

 ## Current state
 Most games unlikely to boot.
-However some appear to work if given time/skipping logos (AOS)
+However some appear to work if given time/skipping logos (AOS) Visual artifacts also are VERY common.
+Stuff like green flashes or weird artifacting for example.
+In games that boot, like Aria of Sorrow, most dialogue boxes or enviroment textures won't render ;-;

 ## Accuracy notes
  Instruction timing is currently approximated (a flat cost per instruction rather than true